 Yes!
-You may return items to the book drops on the library’s porch and in the Byrne Dairy parking lot.
-If you have something too large (early literacy kits or discovery backpacks) or too delicate to put in the book drops (Chromebooks, hotspots, kits or backpacks, etc.), please leave them in the plastic bin next to the book drop on the porch.
+You may return items to the circulation desk, the book drops on the library’s porch and in the Byrne Dairy parking lot.
+If you have something too large (early literacy kits or discovery backpacks) or too delicate to put in the book drops (Chromebooks, hotspots, kits or backpacks, etc.), please bring them to the circulation desk.

 Can I bring book donations?

-We can not accept book donations until further notice.
+We are gratefully accepting your donations!
 Please do not leave them outside the library or in any of our book drops; just bring them inside the library any time we’re open.

 How do I place a hold online?